Ultra123-hub/Super-Store-Products-Analysis/README.md

 ```
 ![](profit_category.png)

-**Insight:  The Technology category generated the most profit followed closely by the office supplies category.**
+**Insight:**  The Technology category generated the most profit followed closely by the office supplies category.

-15. **States with loss (negative profit):** Were you expecting good business across all the states?
+**15. States with loss (negative profit):** Were you expecting good business across all the states?
 Well, I was too.
 Only that Super Store has not hacked the game to that level.
 So here are the Ls and their magnitudes. :(

-To go expose the lagging states, I created a new column, store_negative_profit and output the states with negative losses
+To expose the lagging states, I created a new column, store_negative_profit and output the states with negative losses

 ```python
 # create a new dataframe for negative profit